judering/judering.github.io/watch/index.md

 ---

 EVERYTHING WAS ASLEEP AS IF THE UNIVERSE WAS A VAST MISTAKE <br>
 Written for the National Symphony Orchestra as part of The Contemporary Music Centre's Composer Lab.
-Premiere performance from the 9th of January 2023 below:
+The premiere performance and live broadcast on RTÉ Lyric FM  was on the 9th of January 2023:

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/vB99ATend8c?start=2049" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></center>
 <br>